michalantolik/pluralsight/README.md

 5. Please use more variety in the customer names.
 6. The age for Carlos should be 38.

+#### Ask to generate resume cover letter

+1. Write a friendly cover letter for a junior software developer job.
+Highlight my experience as an intern, that I completed a coding bootcamp, and I am really excited to work for Company X.

 #### Transform handwritten mockup of a website into HTML + CSS (with DALL-E)

 1.Load handwritten website mockup 👉 Write code for a website that looks like this picture.